Wajd915/FinalProject/README.md

 The following models from Hugging Face were selected to meet the multilingual and voice customization requirements:

-English TTS Model
-Arabic TTS Model
+English TTS Model and Arabic TTS Model

 These models were chosen based on their high-quality audio generation capabilities and support for both English and Arabic.